sandhyatharanian/data-512/data-512-final/README.md

-## Data 512A Au 20: Human-Centered Data Science Final Project Proposal - A case analysis on 911 Calls
+## Data 512A Au 20: Final Project Proposal - A case analysis on 911 Calls

 ## Motivation/problem statement